CliMA/CubedSphere.jl/docs/src/conformal_cubed_sphere.md

 current_figure()
 ```

-Above, we plotted the resulting mapping from the cube's face onto the sphere both in a
+Above, we plotted the mapping from the cube's face onto the sphere both in a 2D
-2D projection (e.g., overlooking the sphere down to its North Pole) and in 3D space.
+projection (e.g., overlooking the sphere down to its North Pole) and in 3D space.

-We can then use [Rotations.jl](https://github.com/JuliaGeometry/Rotations.jl) to rotate the face of the
+We can then use [Rotations.jl](https://github.com/JuliaGeometry/Rotations.jl) to rotate
-sphere that includes the North Pole and this way obtain all six faces of the sphere.
+the face of the sphere that includes the North Pole and this way obtain all six faces of
+the sphere.

 ```@example 1
 using Rotations